A Link between Coding Theory and Cross-Validation with Applications: Combinatorial Analysis of the Null Distribution

 \subsection{Bounds for the Maximal LPO Capacity}

+We start by presenting some values of $\maxulight(\uu,\tsetsize,\posc)$, that are easy to calculate.
+We will use the following facts and terminology:

+For any undirected finite simple graph $G$, for each vertex $x$ let us call \textbf{$e$-degree} the degree of $x$ if it is even, and the degree of $x$ plus $1$ if the degree is odd.
+Denote this e-degree by $e(x,G)$.

+\begin{fct} Every undirected finite simple graph $G$ has an orientation in which the outdegree of each vertex $x$ is at most $e(x,G)/2$. \end{fct}

+An orientation of $G$ is called a \textbf{balanced orientation}, in which orientation the outdegree of each vertex $x$ is at most $e(x,G)/2$.

+\begin{proof}By induction on the the number of edges of $G$.
+If $G$ is a forest, then orienting the edges of each tree component towards a root vertex of the tree we have the desired orientation.
+If $G$ is not a forest, let $H$ be the graph obtained from $G$ by removing the edges of some circuit.
+For each vertex $x$ of the circuit $e(x,H) = e(x,G) -2$.
+Orient the edges on the circuit according to one of the two circular traversals of the circuit, and take any balanced orientation of $H$, which exists by the induction hypothesis.
+This defines a balanced orientation of $G$. \end{proof} The following fact is a straightforward consequence of Fact \ref{zerofact}:

-We start by presenting some values of $\maxulight(\uu,\tsetsize,\posc)$, whose values are easy to calculate.
-We will use the following known fact: \begin{fct} If $G$ is an undirected graph with maximum degree $\Delta(G)\leq 2\uu$, then there exists an orientation of $G$ in which every vertex of $G$ is $\uu$-light.
-In the literature, these are known as Eulerian orientations if every vertex in $G$ has an even degree. \end{fct} An example of a sub-graph of a Johnson graph $\johnson(5,2)$, whose all vertices have a maximum degree 4, is shown in Figure~\ref{2lightsubgraph}.
-According to Fact~\ref{fact}, there exists a 2-light orientation of the sub-graph.
+\begin{fct} If $G$ is an undirected graph with maximum degree $\Delta(G)\leq 2\uu$, then there exists an orientation of $G$ in which every vertex of $G$ is $\uu$-light. \end{fct} In the literature, these are known as Eulerian orientations if every vertex in $G$ has an even degree.

+\begin{fct} A $\uu$-light set $S$ of vertices of the complete graph $K$ cannot have more than $2\uu+1$ elements. \end{fct}

+\begin{proof}Let $S$ have $m$ elements, and fix an orientation of the complete graph in which every element of $S$ has outdegree at most $\uu$.
+Then the $m(m-1)/2$ edges with both end vertices in $S$ are over-counted (or counted exactly) by adding up the outdegrees of the members of $S$, which cannot exceed $m\uu$ due to $\uu$-lightness.
+Thus $m\uu$ is at least $m(m-1)/2$, i.e. $m$ is at most $2\uu+1$. \end{proof}

+An example of a subgraph of a Johnson graph $\johnson(5,2)$ whose vertices have maximum degree $4$, is shown in Figure~\ref{2lightsubgraph}.
+According to Fact~\ref{fact}, there exists a $2$-light orientation of the subgraph.

 We observe that, for $\posc=1$ or $\tsetsize-\posc=1$, the Johnson graph is a tournament graph for which the values of $\maxulight$ are already known (see e.g. \citet{Mousley2000thesis}).
-Namely,
+We give here a direct proof of the following known result. \begin{proposition} For $\posc=1$ or $\tsetsize-\posc=1$, we have